thanos-io/thanos/docs/components/store.md

       --index-cache-size=250MB  Maximum size of items held in the index cache.
       --chunk-pool-size=2GB     Maximum size of concurrently allocatable bytes for chunks.
-      --cluster.peers=CLUSTER.PEERS ...
-                                Initial peers to join the cluster.
-It can be either <ip:port>, or <domain:port>.
-      --cluster.address="0.0.0.0:10900"
-                                Listen address for cluster.
-      --cluster.advertise-address=CLUSTER.ADVERTISE-ADDRESS
-                                Explicit address to advertise in cluster.
-      --cluster.gossip-interval=5s
-                                Interval between sending gossip messages.
-By
-                                lowering this value (more frequent) gossip
-                                messages are propagated across the cluster more quickly at the expense of increased bandwidth.
-      --cluster.pushpull-interval=5s
-                                Interval for gossip state syncs.
-Setting this interval lower (more frequent) will increase
-                                convergence speeds across larger clusters at the expense of increased bandwidth usage.

 ```